sekolade/Frequency-Hopping-Spread-Spectrum-FHSS-Transmitter-and-Receiver/README.md

 ---

+## Project Demonstrations
+During the project demonstration, you are expected to:
+1. Show the functionality of both GUIs for all categories.
+2. Provide examples of signal generation, transmission, reception, and decoding.
+3. Demonstrate synchronization and noise reduction methods.

+---

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.